 Q: Is It Hard to Find a Massage Therapist I Can Trust?

 A: According to the Federation of State Massage Therapy Boards, nearly 300,000 people in the United States study massage therapy and work as massage therapists.
 State agencies regulate and license massage therapists to ensure professionalism, privacy, and safety.
 Many states require therapists to take the Massage and Bodywork Licensing Examination.
-Determine your state’s licensing requirements and be sure to check that your massage therapist maintains the proper licenses.
+Determine your state’s licensing requirements, and be sure to check that your massage therapist maintains the proper licenses.
 This will help ensure a quality massage therapy session.

 Q: Does My Health Insurance Cover Massage Therapy?

 A: It is not uncommon for some insurers to cover alternative therapies like massage, chiropractic care, and acupuncture.
-However, you may face higher out-of-pocket expenses than you would seeing a general practitioner.
+However, you may face higher out-of-pocket expenses than you would see a general practitioner.
 Before making your first appointment, it’s a good idea to check with both your insurer and your therapist to make sure you’re covered.
-Sometimes, you’ll need a prescription or a referral from your physician for the sessions to be covered.
+Sometimes, you’ll need a prescription or a referral from your physician for the sessions to be included.